International Space Station National Laboratory

 – Shaun Peiffer, Commercial Innovation Manager for the ISS National Lab

 We are looking to expand our partnership for the Technology in Space Prize.
-If you’re interested, please contact Shaun Peiffer at speiffer@issnationallab.org
+If you’re interested, please contact Phillip Irace at pirace@issnationallab.org

-For questions & to learn more about the Technology in Space Prize, please reach out to Natalie Bossart Natalie Bossart nbossart@masschallenge.org or Shaun Peiffer speiffer@issnationallab.org
+For questions & to learn more about the Technology in Space Prize, please reach out to Natalie Bossart nbossart@masschallenge.org or Phillip Irace pirace@issnationallab.org

 In order to be considered for the Technology in Space Prize you must be part of the U.S. Early Stage program, learn more about how to apply to the program here.